-From 26 December 2022, investment firms shall disclose information on environmental, social and governance risks (ESG risks), including physical risks and transition risks, as defined in the EBA's report referred to in Article 35 ofthe IFD.
-The information on ESG shall be disclosed once in the first year and biannually thereafter.
+In accordance with Article 35 of the Investment Firms Directive (IFD), from 26 December 2022, investment firms are required to disclose information on environmental, social, and governance (ESG) risks, including physical risks and transition risks, as defined in the EBA's Final Report on ESG risk disclosures.
+This information must be disclosed once in the first year and biannually thereafter.

-Investment Firms which meet the criteria of Paragraph 26(8)(a) of the Law, and whose average on-and-off balance sheet assets over the 4-year period are less than €100m, are exempted from the disclosure of information on environmental, social and governance risks, including physical risks and transition risks as per Article 35 of IFD.
+However, investment firms that meet the criteria set out in Section 26(8)(a) of the Law, and whose average on- and off-balance sheet assets over the previous four-year period are less than €100 million, are exempt from the ESG disclosure requirements under Article 35 of the IFD.

-The Company's average on and off-balance sheet assets for the preceding four-year period are less than €100m and as such it meets the criteria of the paragraph 26(8) of the Law.
-Therefore, the Company is exempted from the disclosure requirement regarding ESG.
+The Company confirms that its average on- and off-balance sheet assets over the preceding fouryear period are below $\in 100$ million, and it therefore qualifies for exemption under Section 26(8) of the Law.
+As such, the Company is not required to disclose ESG risk information for the reporting period.